The Pamir Highway has been consecrated as the "holy grail of cycling" - see article by

-Given the many visitors to the Pamirs on bicycles, I have decided to include a Cycling section.
+Given the increasing numbers of visitors to the Pamirs on bicycles, I have added this Cycling section to the Pamirs website.

 Rather than attempt to make recommendations for itineraries as I do in the Trekking section,